pflaviuss/Piano-Kit-JS/README.md

 # Piano-Kit-Js
-Drum kit following Wes Bos's yt vid
+This is a project made by following the steps of Wes Bos on YT, learning to manipulate the DOM.